-If your wok has a flat base, you’ll be able to utilize it on your electric or glass-top stove; but if you have a traditional wok with a round base, you will need a Wok Ring to hold the wok in place over the burner.
+If your wok has a flat base, you’ll be able to use it on your electric or glass-top stove; but if you have a traditional wok with a round base, you will need a wok ring to hold the wok in place over the burner.

-Bamboo steamers are primarily used for steaming dim sum but you can steam just about anything that you can fit into the steamer.
-All you need to do is boil some water in your wok and place the bamboo steamer right over it (make sure you leave about a couple of inches between the boiling water and the steamer).
+Bamboo steamers are famously used for dim sum but you can steam just about anything that you can fit into the steamer.
+Simply boil some water in your wok and place the bamboo steamer right over it (make sure you leave about a couple of inches between the boiling water and the steamer).
 Use Bamboo Steamer Liners for quick and easy clean-up!